Jewish National Fund

+Map of planted forests in Israel by the Jewish National Fund.
+The afforestation project overseen by Yosef Weitz of the JNF was not only to decorate the landscape, but to cover up Palestinian villages that had been depopulated and destroyed to deter the return of Palestinian refugees.

 Golden Book signed by Theodor Herzl and Johann Kremenetzky.
 In the Jewish Museum of Switzerland's collection.

-The Jewish National Fund (JNF; קֶרֶן קַיֶּימֶת לְיִשְׂרָאֵל, Keren Kayemet LeYisrael; previously Nationalfonds) is a non-profit organization founded in 1901 to buy land and encourage Jewish settlement (aliyah) in Ottoman Syria (later Mandatory Palestine, subsequently Israel and the Palestinian territories) for Jewish settlement.
+The Jewish National Fund (קֶרֶן קַיֶּימֶת לְיִשְׂרָאֵל, Keren Kayemet LeYisrael; commonly known by the acronym KKL-JNF or simply JNF) is a non-profit organization founded in 1901 to buy land and encourage Jewish settlement (aliyah) in Ottoman Syria (later Mandatory Palestine, subsequently Israel and the Palestinian territories).
 By 2007, it owned 13% of the total land in Israel.
 Since its inception, the JNF has planted over 240 million trees in Israel.
 It has also built 180 dams and reservoirs, developed 250000 acre of land and established more than 1,000 parks.
-In 2002, the Israeli government awarded the JNF the Israel Prize for lifetime achievement and special contribution to society and the State of Israel.

 The JNF has faced numerous criticisms for its role in the displacement of Palestinian Bedouins, the construction of Israeli military installations, the construction of Israeli settlements in the West Bank—considered illegal under international law, its refusal to lease to non-Jews, and its planting of non-indigenous trees potentially harmful or dangerous for Israel's ecosystem.

 Name

-The JNF was founded at the 1901 Zionist Congress as the Nationalfonds (National Fund).
+The JNF was founded at the Fifth Zionist Congress in 1901 as the Nationalfonds (National Fund).
 On April 8, 1907, it was incorporated in London as an "Association Limited by Guarantee" under the name "Juedischer Nationalfonds (Keren Kajemeth Le Jisroel), Limited".
 In October 1921, the company's name was changed to "Keren Kajemeth Le Jisroel Limited", and in January 1926 it was further changed to "Keren Kayemeth Leisrael Limited".

 The name Keren Kayemet comes from the Mishnah.
 Tractate Peah (1:1) lists the types of good deeds whose rewards are enjoyed in this world, while the principal merit will be in the world to come: hakeren kayemet lo l'olam haba.